30

 Retrieve Your Public Key from Your Private Key

-Retrieve the public key from a private key by using this command:
+You can retrieve the public key from a private key by using this command:

 ssh-keygen -y -f /path/to/your_private_key_file (eg. /root/.ssh/id_rsa or ~/.ssh/custom_key_name)

-Correcting Permissions on the .ssh Directory
+Correcting permissions on the .ssh directory

-while SSH'd in as your app's system user:
+First, run these commands on your server while SSH'd in as your app's system user:

 chmod 700 ~/.ssh